 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Holiday Park Park and Recreation District's basic financial statements.
-The Schedule of Capital Outlay and Repairs and Maintenance Expenditures is presented for purposes of additional analysis and are not a required part of the financial statements.
+The Schedule of Capital Outlay and Repairs and Maintenance Expenditures on page 16 is presented for purposes of additional analysis and is not a required part of the financial statements.

-The Schedule of Capital Outlay and Repairs and Maintenance Expenditures is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule of Capital Outlay and Repairs and Maintenance Expenditures on page 16 is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the Schedule of Capital Outlay and Repairs and Maintenance Expenditures is fairly stated, in all material respects, in relation to the basic financial statements as a whole.